thisismyrobot/balancing-robot/README.md

 ## Version 3

 Currently WIP.
+Most recent work has completed closed loop motor control but that's not working well enough - I think I need more pulses per rotation on the encoder to achieve the faster cycle times which I seem to need for it to perform at all well.
+Or bigger wheels, that'll help.

 ![](doc/build%203.gif) ![](doc/build%203.jpg)

 ### Thoughts

- * Will use similarly sized DC motors but with encoders - Search for "DG01D-E"
+ * Will add encoders for (preferably) closed loop motor control or (worst-case) PID feedback and creep detection.
  * Most likely will use ESP32 to handle extra interrupts etc. Alternatively an M5Stack-C that I have with built-in IMU.
  * Should be able to read from F3 board - if using that - at a higher baud with ESP32.
 Backup is MPU6050.
  * Stream UDP telemetry and maybe even take commands - using second ESP32 core?
 UDP for reduced cycle time.
- * I'll need to build a PID loop for the motor control too, something new and probably where I'll start.
+ * I'll need to build a PID loop for the motor control, something new and probably where I'll start.
  * Also starting to think about what components would fit in a "Wheelie Boy" chassis.
 Might measure the performance of these motors if they work to have something to compare to.
 Also consider 11-12cm diameter wheels as that will be the end-goal

+### Hardware (WIP)

+ * ~~HappyModel SP Racing F3 EVO Brushed Micro FC - running BetaFlight 3.1.7 with minimal configuration except for fast serial response.~~ Serial interface (or my code) locks up after > 30s.
+ * MPU6050
+ * 2 x Solarbotics L293D Secret Motor Driver
+ * Heltec Automation WiFi Kit 32 (an ESP32 board) for control
+ * ~~2 x DG01D-E 48:1 DC motor w/wheel, 3-9V~~ Not powerful enough
+ * 2 x 48.75:1 DC motor w/wheel, 3-12V (search for "Arduino DC Motor with Wheel and Rubber Tyres") + bodged-on encoders from DG01D-E.
+ * Pololu 5V, 2.5A Step-Down Voltage Regulator D24V22F5
+ * 3S LiPo (450mAh 45C)

 ## Version 2